BatuUzun/aws-byte-bite/README.md

   * Download Redis folder from this link: *https://github.com/mec-cs/aws-bite-byte-ml*
   * After it is completed, run *redis-server.exe*

+#### 5) Database SQL Codes:
+ * In the *database-sql* folder, there are SQL codes in which whole database structure and sample data is written in SQL.
+You can run those scripts in proper applications to create your own database.
+ * PS: Be aware that, while creating the databases, there are 3 types of database which are user, interaction and recipe.
+So be careful about these types before creating them. (e.g. Run recipe related database sql codes within their context).

-#### 5) Open "backend" folder and run them in any Java Spring Boot supporting IDE (e.g. Eclipse, IntelliJ IDEA).
+#### 6) Open "backend" folder and run them in any Java Spring Boot supporting IDE (e.g. Eclipse, IntelliJ IDEA).
 First run "namingserver", then run the other services.
 Open any browser and navigate *http://localhost:8761/* to monitor backend microservices' status.
   * First and foremost, it is a must to add environment variables to run microservices properly.
 In this documentation, these configurations is implemented in Eclipse IDE.
 (You can implement these in any modern IDE)<br>
   * Navigate to the spring boot backend microservice, click to the "Run as", then click "Run configurations".
 Inside that, proceed to the "environment variables" part, then:
     * **NamingServer**:
       * *no env variables needed*
     * **AmazonService**:
+    * **ProfilePhotoDownloader**:
       * AWS_ACCESS_KEY = your-aws-access-key-token
       * AWS_BUCKET_PROFILE = your-aws-bucket-profile-token
       * AWS_BUCKET_RECIPE = your-aws-bucket-recipe-token